Last Updated on August 7, 2023

 That’s it really.
 That’s the post.
 This was going to be a tweet but then I checked the calendar and realised I needed to update my website with some fresh content.

-I’ve been really REALLY blessed by content creation this year.
+I’ve been really blessed by content creation over the last years.
 I never wanted to be anything other than a writer.
 Okay, also a doctor and a cop too.
 But never a cowboy nor an astronaut.
 I’ve always loved reading and I’ve always just wanted to write.

 A year ago I got a big break and began writing a few articles for web clients.
 In addition I published my first book.
-I earned three figures that year.
+I earned four figures writing that year.
 This year I published more books, and am writing regular articles for clients.
 Maybe next year is my breakthrough year and four figures turns into five.
 Anyway.
-You came here for the advice, not my writer’s life.
+You came here for the advice, not my life story.